 This website contains links to other sites.
 Please be aware that FSS is not responsible for the privacy practices of such other sites.
 We encourage our users to be aware when they leave our site and to read the privacy statements of each and every website that collects personally identifiable information.
 This privacy statement applies solely to information collected by this website.

-Any personal data you provide when signing up for our news alerts will only be used for that purpose.
+Any personal data you provide when signing up for our news and food alerts will only be used for that purpose.
 This information will not be passed to any third parties.
+Users can unsubscribe from this service at any time.

 Notification of Changes